|PA8W Amateur Radio||

 Now let's look into the specific applications:

 A mobile UHF is relatively small in size, so it can be designed as a single ground plate with four whip antennas attached on it.

 The size (50x50cm or a little smaller) allows to simply tape it to a car roof in which case the car roof extends the ground surface enhancing the performance of the antennas.

-On the other hand, excessive gain and the open, unfiltered antenna design will make it a bit sensitive to very strong signals.
+On the other hand, excessive gain and the necessary open, unfiltered antenna design will make it a bit sensitive to very strong signals.

 13dB gain has proven to be a fair compromise.

 A mobile UHF array can be used on VHF as well, but obviously with reduced accuracy and sensitivity.